Download This Bill in Microsoft Word format

 (3) the Office of Substance Use Services.

 (B)(1) Each component office shall be headed by an office director who shall be appointed by the department's director.
-Office directors shall serve at the pleasure of the departmental director.
+Office directors shall serve at the pleasure of the department director.

-(2) The director may, to the extent authorized through the annual appropriations act or relevant permanent law, organize the administration of the department, including the assignment of personnel to the offices and among its component departments, as is necessary to carry out the department's duties.
+(2) The director may, to the extent authorized through the annual appropriations act or relevant permanent law, organize the administration of the department, including the assignment of personnel to the component offices, as is necessary to carry out the department's duties.

 SECTION 2.
 Section 1-30-10(A) of the S.C.
 Code is amended to read: